paurakhsharma/extend_your_flutter_code/Extend your flutter code.md

 ## Extend your Futter code

 Are you looking for an alternative to the nested widget structure of Flutter?
 Then extracting the widgets into a different method, can be a good solution.
-There is another solution or even this solution can work alongside the method extraction.
+There is another solution, or even this solution can work alongside the method extraction.

 For this, we can leverage the power of the great Dart feature called Extension which is introduced in Dart 2.7.